hashicorp/terraform-provider-hcp/docs/resources/packer_channel_assignment.md

 ### Required

-- `bucket_name` (String) The slug of the HCP Packer Registry bucket where the channel is located.
+- `bucket_name` (String) The slug of the HCP Packer bucket where the channel is located.
 - `channel_name` (String) The name of the HCP Packer channel being managed.
-- `iteration_fingerprint` (String) The fingerprint of the iteration assigned to the channel.

 ### Optional

+- `iteration_fingerprint` (String, Deprecated) The fingerprint of the version assigned to the channel.
 - `project_id` (String) The ID of the HCP project where the channel is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.
 If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `version_fingerprint` (String) The fingerprint of the version assigned to the channel.

 ### Read-Only